Tanner Byers

 learningsolutionconsultingprocess

-Every solution starts with a problem—and a customer experiencing it.
-So, let’s start with the customer.
+Every solution starts with a problem and a customer experiencing it so we'll start with the customer.

 1. Understanding the Customer